xyproto/sdl2-examples/README.md

 * See the README or README.md file per sample for more information.

-Requirements for the various languages
+Requirements for some of the languages
 --------------------------------------

 * C compiler that supports C11, for the C sample
 * A C++ compiler for the C++ sample
 * GCC 4.8 or later (or clang++) for the C++11 sample